 Is your hearing not what it used to be?
 Maybe you’re turning the TV up louder than you used to just to hear it, or you keep asking people to repeat themselves while they’re talking to you.
 You could even be hearing a ringing in your ears that ranges from mildly annoying to downright debilitating.
 If any of these sounds like you, then it might be time to get that one critical test that many people haven’t thought about since grade school: a hearing test.

-Nearly 30 million people in the United States suffer from hearing loss, ranging from difficulty making out sounds to serious hearing damage.
 If left untreated, hearing loss can become permanent and exacerbate a number of health problems.
 So why don’t more people get their hearing tested?

 “My kids were always complaining about at how loud the TV was whenever they came to my house,” says Rick, a 75-year-old grandfather who was recently tested for hearing loss.
 “I never noticed it.
 If I couldn’t hear the TV clearly, I would just turn the volume up.
 That’s what everyone does, right?
 The difference is that I was turning it up to 60 when most people could hear just fine at 30.”